foundersandcoders/coursebook/documents/precourse.md

   + [The DOM: What is the Document Object Model?](https://www.youtube.com/watch?v=80Mr2Z6Qikc) (includes some jQuery, but provides a useful overview and some vanilla JS examples)
   + [Live coding intro to the DOM, with JS examples](https://www.youtube.com/watch?v=eaLKqoB9Fu0)

+### SQL

+_Learning outcomes:_
+- Understand what a relational database is
+- Select, Create and Manipulate data between tables

+_Resources:_
++ [Code Academy's Introduction to SQL](https://www.codecademy.com/learn/learn-sql) - At a minimum, tackle section 1, hopefully section 2 and if you're having fun then section 3 and 4!
++ Playing around with creating tables and accessing the data on your local device will increase your confidence in week 6 - feel free to reach out if you'd like a practical project to work on with SQL!

 ### Practical Project

 _Learning outcomes:_